blob421/personnal_assistant/README.md

 It can :

 - Parse mail
-- Detect proximity via bluetooth
+- Detect proximity via bluetooth and get cpu load
-- Prompt for search terms.
 - Delay prompts and announcements until users are nearby.
+- Analyze intent of messages and watch specific email addresses.
 - Announce and send notifications if something was found while parsing mail.
 - Has a GUI with options
-- Movie suggestions and scoring system
+- Suggest movies and has a scoring system for recommendations.

 Requirements: